 Here's a quick overview of what a reverse stock split is, why a company would want to do a reverse split of its shares, and whether a reverse split is a good or bad thing for investors.

-What is a reverse stock split?
+What does a reverse stock split mean to an investor?

 Calculating the effects of a reverse stock split is easy.
 Simply divide the number of shares you own by the split ratio and multiply the pre-split share price by the same amount.
 For instance, say a stock trades at $1 per share and the company does a 1-for-10 reverse split.
 If you own 1,000 shares -- worth $1,000 at current prices -- you'll get one new share for every 10 old shares you own, or 100 new shares.
-Immediately following the reverse split, the stock price will rise tenfold to $10 per share.
-That will leave your smaller position still worth the same amount, as 100 shares multiplied by $10 per share equals $1,000.
+Immediately after the reverse split, the stock price will rise tenfold to $10 per share.
+That will leave your smaller position still worth the same amount since 100 shares multiplied by $10 per share equals $1,000.
 To be perfectly clear, a reverse stock split doesn't change the overall value of your investment -- at least not all by itself.

 Why do companies do reverse stock splits?

 In rare cases, a reverse split buys a company the time it needs to get back on track.
 For instance, a reverse split worked for internet travel giant Priceline, now Booking Holdings (NASDAQ:BKNG), which did a 1-for-6 reverse split following the internet tech bust.
-Since bottoming in late 2000, shares of the travel company are up by more than 6,000%.
+Since bottoming in late 2000, shares of the travel company are up more than 6,000%.
 So it's fair to say that a reverse split can be an effective tool for struggling companies to use.

 The bottom line on reverse stock splits